BPS Spectra, Barcodes and Walls: Persistent homology

-where $d ( \ , \ )$ is the standard distance function on $\real^N$.
+where $d ( \, , \, )$ is the standard distance function on $\mathbb{R}^N$.
 In other words a simplex is identified by the pairwise intersection of radius $\epsilon / 2$ balls.
 Note that we can generalize immediately the definition of the \v{C}ech complex to point clouds.
-The fact that the Vietoris-Rips complex $\mathsf{VR}_\epsilon (\sfX)$ is defined only in terms of pairwise intersection makes it much more amenable to algorithmic computations than the \v{C}ech complex $\textsf{\v{C}ech}_\epsilon (\sfX)$.
+The fact that the Vietoris--Rips complex $\mathsf{VR}_\epsilon (\mathsf{X})$ is defined only in terms of pairwise intersection makes it much more amenable to algorithmic computations than the \v{C}ech complex $\textsf{\v{C}ech}_\epsilon (\mathsf{X})$.
 These complexes are related by the inclusions

-which imply that the Vietoris-Rips complex is a good approximation to the \v{C}ech complex.
-Note also that the two complexes have a natural orientation which follows by declaring that a $k$-simplex $[v_0 , \cdots , v_k]$ changes sign under an odd permutation.
+which imply that the Vietoris--Rips complex is a good approximation to the \v{C}ech complex.
+Note also that the two complexes have a natural orientation which follows by declaring that a~$k$-simplex $[v_0 , \dots , v_k]$ changes sign under an odd permutation.

 To a simplicial complex $S$ we can associate its homology as follows.
-We define the group of $k$-chains $C_k$ by taking formal linear combinations of $k$-simplices as $c = \sum_i a_i \sigma_i$ where $a_i \in \zed_p$ for a prime number $p$.
-On $C_k$ we define the boundary operator $\partial_k \, : \, C_k \longrightarrow C_{k-1}$
+We define the group of $k$-chains $C_k$ by taking formal linear combinations of $k$-simplices as $c = \sum_i a_i \sigma_i$ where $a_i \in \mathbb{Z}_p$ for a prime number $p$.
+On $C_k$ we define the boundary operator $\partial_k \colon C_k \longrightarrow C_{k-1}$

 where the element $\hat{v}_i$ is omitted in the right-hand side.
 This operator can be used to define the chain complex